raeef96/Devops_tutorial/executable-tutorial/npm-security/step3/text.md

 The `npm audit` command provides a useful, basic security scan for npm dependencies.
 However, it has several limitations that can hinder its effectiveness in a DevOps environment:

-1. **Single Ecosystem**: `npm audit` is restricted to the npm ecosystem.
-It does not support other languages and frameworks like Python, Java, or PHP.
-This is a disadvantage if your application uses multiple languages.
+1. **Limited to Known Vulnerabilities**: `npm audit` relies on the npm security advisory database, which contains known vulnerabilities reported by maintainers and the community.
+It cannot detect new or unknown vulnerabilities or issues that haven’t been reported.
 2. **Lack of Continuous Monitoring**: `npm audit` checks for vulnerabilities only at the time of execution.
 If a new vulnerability is discovered later, it won’t alert you unless you run the command again.
 3. **Limited Remediation Options**: While `npm audit` may recommend updating packages, it lacks other remediation techniques, such as patching vulnerabilities without full version upgrades, which can be crucial for dependencies that require specific versions.
 4. **Basic Reporting**: The audit report provides only essential information and sometimes lacks actionable steps.